architech-boards/brancaboard/source/variables.rst

 **not used in this example**
 .

-I left it because it can be useful for some future application.
+I left because it can be useful for some future application.
 For more info see here:
 `http://www.emcu.it/STM32F0xx/STM32F0-USART1-USART2-SysTick-IO/STM32F0-USART1-USART2-SysTick-IO.html <http://www.emcu.it/STM32F0xx/STM32F0-USART1-USART2-SysTick-IO/STM32F0-USART1-USART2-SysTick-IO.html>`_